-EDUC 1003.
-American Sign Language I
+EDUC 1003 American Sign Language I

 Focuses on major language functions used in everyday conversation.
 The basics of ASL grammar structure, the manual alphabet, and other vocabulary are also taught.
-(Fall 2005)
+(Fall, Even Years)

-EDUC 1013.
-American Sign Language
+EDUC 1013 American Sign Language II

-Focuses on fluency, correct structuring of the language and competency in expressive as well as receptive communication skills.
+Focuses on fluency, correct structuring of the language, and competency in expressive as well as receptive communication skills.
 Includes additional vocabulary.
-Prerequisite: EDUC 1003 or ASL demonstrated competency.
-(Spring 2006)
+Prerequisite: EDUC 1003 or demonstrated ASL competency (Spring, Odd Years)

-EDUC 1201.
-Introduction to Education
+EDUC 1201 Cornerstone in Education

-This course presents the student with an overview of the education major and the teaching profession.
-Topics discussed include characteristics of the current teaching profession, the role of the teacher within the school, requirements for admission into the SWU Teacher Education program, the Praxis test requirements, developing an e-portfolio, and the process of teacher certification in South Carolina.
-Students will also become familiar with the SWU Teacher Education Handbook.
+This course presents the teacher candidate with an overview of the education major and the teaching profession.
+Topics discussed include characteristics of the current teaching profession, the role of the teacher within the school, requirements for admission into the SWU Teacher Education Program, the Praxis test requirements, developing an e-portfolio, and the process of teacher certification in South Carolina.
+Candidates will also become familiar with the SWU Teacher Education Handbook.
 This course is a prerequisite for all other education courses.
+Required of all teacher candidates.
+(Fall, Spring)

-EDUC 2002.
-Health Education
+EDUC 2002 Health Education

 Personal and community health problems, studied through analysis of the various forces that play upon the human organism.
 Attention is given to the application of scientific facts and principles for the maintenance and improvement of health.
-(2004-2005)
+Required of all physical education teacher candidates.
+(Fall)

-EDUC 2033.
-Early Childhood Math Methods
+EDUC 2033 Early Childhood Math Methods